Schools with Embryology Programs: How to Choose

 Embryology programs are found in developmental biology departments in public and private universities across the country.
 Students who plan to work as embryologists in reproductive medicine should first earn a bachelor's degree in biology, followed by a master's degree in embryology, developmental biology or reproductive science.
 Embryology programs place an emphasis on reproductive health technologies and clinical research concerning assisted reproduction.
 Students in embryology programs learn about gametes and embryos, cryopreservation and in-vitro fertilization technology.

-Students considering an undergraduate or graduate degree in embryology should look for programs that utilize the newest technologies available in the ever-changing field of assisted reproduction and developmental research.
-Programs should prepare students to work with current technologies while providing a solid foundation to adapt to emerging technologies.
+- Programs that utilize the newest technologies available in the field prepare students to work with current technologies while providing a solid foundation to adapt to emerging technologies.

 Embryology Program Overviews

 Most embryologists hold bachelor's degrees in biology or biomedicine.
 These programs provide a solid foundation for students considering graduate school in embryology or developmental biology.
 Courses include molecular biology, biochemistry and genetics.
 Developmental biology programs offer a broader study of the process by which living things grow and develop.
 Students can opt to specialize in a variety of areas within the scope of developmental biology.
 Students may have opportunities to take specialized courses or seminars relating to human reproduction or embryonic development.
 Some of the courses include:

 Master's degree programs in embryology or developmental biology offer students in-depth courses in genetics and cell development as well as opportunities to delve into research in the laboratory setting.
 Many of these 2-year programs require students to complete a thesis based on their research.
 Generally, students must choose a thesis topic by the start of their second year of graduate school.
 Coursework includes: